mrfurrypants/mrfurrypants/README.md

  ### :man_technologist: About Me:

-I am an aspiring Web Automation Tester:
+I am a Software Tester:

 - 🥇 With a hands-on foundation in Manual Testing through an internship training program.
 - ⚡ Knowledgeable in general testing theory and able to utilize it throughout the testing lifecycle.